Priyachakraborty-hash/IndexAnalyzer/README.md

-Strava Elasticsearch Index Analyzer (I took real data bdw )
+Using Elasticsearch Index Analyzer (I took real data bdw )

 A command-line tool that analyzes Elasticsearch index data from Strava's logging infrastructure and produces actionable reports on index sizes and shard allocation.

----

-## What it does
+What it does

 - **Top 5 largest indexes by size** ( that is human readable GB)
 - **Top 5 indexes by shard count**